 New members join through an application and voting process.
-If you're very interested in being part of Double Union but aren't sure whether you're “good enough,” please apply.
-Don't let impostor syndrome stop you!
+If you're interested in being part of Double Union but aren't sure whether you're “good enough,” please apply - we don't evaluate applicants on whether they're “cool” or accomplished.
+Read on to hear about what we're looking for, and don't let impostor syndrome stop you.

 To keep the focus on a great space for women (trans, cis, queer, straight, and not-fitting-into-those-labels/other), all members must identify as women in a way that's significant to them.
 Members must also be old enough to carry out any responsibilities.
 Guests of members may be any gender or age.
 We specifically encourage bringing (supervised) children to the space.